erizov/Professor/semester_15/lecture_104_database_performance/materialized_views/README.md

 4. Implement Materialized Views from scratch using only the function signature
 5. Modify Materialized Views to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Materialized Views for a specific use case (e.g., nearly sorted data)
+7. Optimize Materialized Views for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Materialized Views
 9. Compare Materialized Views performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Materialized Views to solve a production problem
+10. Design a system that uses Materialized Views to tackle a production problem
 11. Create unit tests with 100% code coverage for Materialized Views
 12. Write a technical blog post explaining Materialized Views to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Materialized Views is widely used in production systems
+- **Enterprise Applications**: Materialized Views is used in production systems
-- **Performance Optimization**: Applied to improve system efficiency
+- **Performance Optimization**: Applied to improarchitecturetem efficiency
 - **System Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions